kwickramasekara/blog/src/posts/i-cant-believe-apple-is-selling-this-for-a-dollar.md

 ## End notes

-In addition to the extra iCloud storage, there are other useful features like the "[Private relay](https://support.apple.com/guide/icloud/icloud-private-relay-mm8010d8daf3/1.0/icloud/1.0)" and "[HomeKit video](https://support.apple.com/guide/icloud/icloud-homekit-secure-video-mme054c72692/1.0/icloud/1.0)" which provides more privacy and storage for security camera recordings respectively.
-For 0.99 cents, I think the features you get are pretty damn good!
+In addition to the extra iCloud storage, there are other useful features like "[Private relay](https://support.apple.com/guide/icloud/icloud-private-relay-mm8010d8daf3/1.0/icloud/1.0)" and "[HomeKit video](https://support.apple.com/guide/icloud/icloud-homekit-secure-video-mme054c72692/1.0/icloud/1.0)" which provides more privacy and storage for security cameras respectively.
+Overall, I think the features you get for 0.99 cents are pretty damn good!